ThoughtWorksInc/echo-fli/README.md

 ## Deploying Lambda
 ```
+$ export AWS_ROLE_ARN=<role_arn>
 $ npm run package
 $ npm run deploy
 ```
+Note: Defining the lambda role is only required the first time you deploy a lambda;
+it is only required on subsequent deploys if you want to use a different role.

 ## Running Smoke Tests on Deployed Lambda
 ```